RADAR-base/RADAR-Backend/README.md

 [![Build Status](https://travis-ci.org/RADAR-CNS/RADAR-Backend.svg?branch=master)](https://travis-ci.org/RADAR-CNS/RADAR-Backend)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/e21c0c25f43e4676a3c69bae444101ca)](https://www.codacy.com/app/RADAR-CNS/RADAR-Backend?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=RADAR-CNS/RADAR-Backend&amp;utm_campaign=Badge_Grade)

-A Java application based on Confluent Platform to standardise, analyse and persistent data collected by RADAR-CNS data sources.
-Data is consumed and produced in Apache Avro format using the schemas stored inside the RADAR-CNS [schema repository](https://github.com/RADAR-CNS/RADAR-Schemas).
+RADAR-Backend is a Java application based on Confluent Platform to standardise, analyse and persist data collected by RADAR-CNS data sources.
+It supports the backend requirements of RADAR-CNS project.
+The data is produced and consumed in Apache Avro format using the schemas stored inside the RADAR-CNS [schema repository](https://github.com/RADAR-CNS/RADAR-Schemas).

-Currently only the Empatica E4 is supported.
+RADAR-Backend provides an abstract layer to monitor and analyse streams of wearable data and write data to Hot or Cold storage.
+The Application Programming Interfaces (APIs) of RADAR-Backend makes the process of to integrating additional topics, wearable devices easier.
+It currently provides MongoDB as the Hot-storage and HDFS data store as the Cold-storage.
+They can be easily tuned using property files.
+The stream-monitors monitor topics and notify users (e.g. via emails) under given circumstances.

 ## Dependencies

-The code requires:
+The following are the prerequisites to run RADAR-Backend on your machine:

-- a Java 8 installation
+   - Java 8 installed
-- a [Confluent Platform 3.1.0 installation](http://docs.confluent.io/3.1.0/installation.html) running the Zookeeper, Kafka, Schema Registry and Kafka REST Proxy services.
+   - [Confluent Platform 3.1.0](http://docs.confluent.io/3.1.0/installation.html) ( Running instances of Zookeeper, Kafka-broker(s), Schema-Registry and Kafka-REST-Proxy services ).

-To get email notifications for Empatica E4 battery status, an email server has to be setup on `localhost`.
-To [run the HDFS connector](https://github.com/RADAR-CNS/RADAR-Backend/wiki/Guide-to-RADAR-HDFS-Connector), Hadoop needs to be installed.
+   - MongoDB installed and running ( to use Hot-storage )
+   - Hadoop 2.7.3 and HDFS installed and configured ( to use Cold-storage )
+   - SMTP server

+## Extending abstract APIs

+### Extending KafkaStreams
+The implementation of KafkaStreams is generalised using abstract layers.

+#####Topics
+The stream topics are categorized into two categories.
+These topics are a extensions of [AvroTopic<K,V>](https://github.com/RADAR-CNS/RADAR-Backend/blob/master/src/main/java/org/radarcns/topic/sensor/AvroTopic.java).
+- [SensorTopic<V>][5]: Defines a topic that can be consumed and aggregated as it is.
+- [InternalTopic<O>][6]: Defines a topic used to consume,aggregate and transform.
+- [SensorTopics][7]: Contains the list of SensorTopic<V>s.
+- [InternalTopics][8]: Contains the list of InternalTopic<O>s.

+[SensorTopics][7] and [InternalTopics][8] allows the implementation for sets of spefic topic type.
+To improve the flexibility, these topic sets are then unified by [DeviceTopics][9].
+#####Streams
+KafkaStreams currently communicates using master-slave model.
+The [MasterAggregator][1] defines the stream-master, while [AggregatorWorker][2] represents the stream-slave.
+The master-stream creates, starts and stops a list of stream-slaves registered with the corresponding master.
+There are two types of slave-streams ( i.e. AggregatorWorker ):
+- [SensorAggregator][3]: Consumes and aggregates topics without performing any transformations
+- [InternalAggregator][4] Modifies incoming streams and produces a new information The SensorAggregator consumes [SensorTopic<V>][5], while the InternalAggregator reads [InternalTopic<O>][6].
+While the classical Kafka Consumer requires two implementations to support standalone and group executions, the AggregatorWorker abstraction provides both behaviours with one implementation.

+To extend RADAR-Backend for additional devices, do the following steps (see the `org.radarcns.empatica` package as an example):
+- Create [SensorTopics][7] and if needed [InternalTopics][8] then unify them in [DeviceTopics][9]
+- For each topic, create either [SensorAggregator][3] or [InternalAggregator][4]
+- Define the [MasterAggregator][1]

 # Quickstart for Empatica